Suggested links

 Like any drug, the side effects of using kratom will vary from person to person.

-Research shows that kratom has a high risk of leading to physical dependence and addiction, especially when taken in larger doses or for a prolonged period.
+Research shows that kratom has a high risk of leading to physical dependence and addiction, especially when taken in larger doses.
+Regular use of kratom also increases its potentially addictive properties.

 Additional side effects of kratom use may include: